بِسْمِ اللهِ الرَّحْمٰنِ الرَّحِيْم

 “…much of his following was drawn from the poorer classes, and…the Meccan hierarchy had economic and social motives [to oppose him].”

-Third, the Quran explicitly prohibits worshiping the moon or any other celestial body, which would not make sense if Allah (Glorified and Exalted be He) was the “moon god”.
-Surah Fussilat, 41:37 states:
+Third, the Quran explicitly prohibits worshiping the moon or any other celestial body, which would not make sense if Allah (Glorified and Exalted be He) was the “moon god” (and this certainly would have been pointed out by Prophet Muhammad’s detractors).
+Surah Fussilat, 41:37, states:

-“[a]mong His Signs are the Night and the Day, and the Sun and the Moon.
-Do not prostrate to the sun and the moon, but prostrate to Allah, Who created them, if it is Him ye wish to serve.”
+“Among His signs are the day and the night, the sun and the moon.
+Do not prostrate to the sun or the moon, but prostrate to Allah, Who created them ˹all˺, if you ˹truly˺ worship Him ˹alone˺.”

 If Allah (Glorified and Exalted be He) was the alleged “moon god”, as Chick claimed, then the above verse was essentially saying “do not prostrate to the moon, but prostrate to the moon god”!